 Tip 11 – Review what you have read.

 When you are reading together, stop after each sentence of text in a book, then have your child tell you about that part or describe it with words not found on the page (context clues) before continuing.
 As your child's comprehension skills improve, review after each page and then finally review at the end of the book.
+Read here to find out more about How To Improve Children’s Reading Comprehension.

 Related Activity: Reading Comprehension Grade 1